 Northern Technologies International Corporation Announces Quarterly Cash Dividend

-/EIN News/ -- MINNEAPOLIS, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Northern Technologies International Corporation (NASDAQ: NTIC), a leading developer of corrosion inhibiting products and services, as well as bio-based and biodegradable polymer resin compounds, today announced that the Board of Directors declared a quarterly cash dividend of $0.07 per share payable on February 15, 2023, to shareholders of record at the close of business on February 1, 2023.
+MINNEAPOLIS, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Northern Technologies International Corporation NTIC, a leading developer of corrosion inhibiting products and services, as well as bio-based and biodegradable polymer resin compounds, today announced that the Board of Directors declared a quarterly cash dividend of $0.07 per share payable on February 15, 2023, to shareholders of record at the close of business on February 1, 2023.

 About Northern Technologies International Corporation